Hip Pain In Frederick MD

 In some cases, hip pain is the result of misalignment, or subluxation, of the spine.
 These subluxations prevent blood flow, causing inflammation and pain.
 A chiropractic adjustment can help correct these subluxations, improving blood flow to the muscles and reducing swelling and pain.

-When you visit Lipinski Chiropractic, Dr. Sebastian Lipinski consults with you to discuss your symptoms, your medical history, and your lifestyle.
-He then builds an individualized treatment plan to relieve your hip pain and help you feel better.
-You may feel less pain after your first adjustment, or it may take a few sessions for you to experience relief.
+When you visit Lipinski Chiropractic, Dr. Sebastian Lipinski consults with you to discuss your symptoms, your health history, and your lifestyle.
+He then builds an individualized corrective care plan to relieve your hip pain, optimize your nerve function, and help you feel better.
+You may feel less pain after your first adjustment, or it may take a number of sessions for you to experience relief.

 Get the relief from hip pain that you deserve in the least invasive, safest manner.
 Schedule your appointment at Lipinski Chiropractic today!